Last Update: May 26, 2009

 in 1959.

-the track and lost about $261 in the job.
-But he says that he had a good time removing the track completely by himself using
+privilege of removing the track and lost about $261 in the job.
+But he says that he had a good time removing the track completely by himself using a boom

 "Leroi" Mr. Samuels first full size locomotive.
 It was purchased from a scrap yard for